soundwrightpro/FRUITY-NILA/README.md

 ### Have a question?
 Want to be a beta tester for S-Series developement?
 Have a request?
 Want to say hi?
 [Join us on Discord!](https://discord.gg/GeTTWBV "FL Studio NI on Discord")

 #### What's New since v5.1.0
+* dropped older version support.
+20.8.2 and higher only!
 * Go through presets on the channel rack when a plugin is selected (only for plugins that support selecting presets from FL Studio, not through plugins internal structure)
 * speed improvements through multi-threading processing
 * switch between multiple instances of Komplete Kontrol Plugin by pressing shift+instance, then scroll through instances with 4D